Northshore Debate Series 2

 Jon Voss

 I coached high school policy debate full-time for 12 years, National Service through Legal Immigration.
 I've been around debate, first as a debater and then as a coach, since 02.
-I sat out Legal Immigration and Arms Sales, but I judged and researched some for the Criminal Justice Reform topic and the Water Resources topic.
-This year, I'm mostly just working with first year debaters...so if you get me in a higher-level debate, take it easy on ya boy.
+I sat out Legal Immigration and Arms Sales, but I judged and researched some for the Criminal Justice Reform, the Water Resources, and NATO topics.
 Debate is not my full-time job – I work in higher education as a program/product manager – so I don't cut a ton of cards, I'm not really up on what teams are reading, I don't know what topicality norms were established over the summer, etc. I can still flow just as well as I used to, which is to say "deficiently."

 Yes email chain: jvoss1223 AT gmail DOT com.
 I don't read along during the debate, I just like it so that I can ensure nobody's clipping cards and also so that I can begin my decision-making process immediately after the debate ends.
 This is important for how you debate -- using the speech doc instead of your flow as a guide is to your detriment.